 The Whitehaven entrance is accessible 24 hours a day and should be used in accordance with the procedures established by the Mount Vernon Campus staff.
 GWPD is located in Ames Hall on the Whitehaven entrance.
+Many doors are electronically locked and can be controlled remotely by the university's GWorld office.
 The Academic Building, Ames Hall, Acheson Science Center, the Hand Chapel, and the Lloyd Gymnasium are typically secured during the evening hours.
 The schedules for these buildings vary and are available online at mountvernon.gwu.edu/academic-administrative-and-event-facilities.
 Eckles Library hours vary throughout the year, so it is best to check the library schedule to determine the operating hours.
 The Library's 24-hour computer lab is located in the front foyer of the library.
 While students have access to the lab at all times, the remainder of the library is not accessible after the posted business hours.